Native Americans in Tennessee

 Creating an Image:

 Let's think back to the 1600s to the 1700s.
-What would have Tennessee looked like?
-Environment, climate, animals, plants but also people, and technology are important to think about when trying to create an image in your head for this time period.
+What would Tennessee have looked like?
+Environment, climate, animals, plants, but also people, and technology are important to think about when trying to create an image in your head for this time period.
 Take a few minutes and try to piece together these elements to make an image of the early days of Tennessee.
-Once you have done that watch this quick video to get an idea of what early Tennesee looked like.
+Once you have done that, watch this quick video to get an idea of what early Tennessee looked like.

 The first video is an overall general idea of early Tennessee: